typemill/kixote/readme.md

 # Kixote

-**Kixote** is a docker app and backend service for [Typemill](https://typemill.net), providing various API services including authentication, PDF generation via WeasyPrint, and AI services in future.
-It is designed to support Typemill instances, but can also be self-hosted in future to host these services on your own.
+**Kixote** is a Dockerized backend service for [Typemill](https://typemill.net), offering API services such as authentication, PDF generation via WeasyPrint, and future AI services.
+It is designed to support Typemill instances, with the potential for self-hosted deployments in the future.

 ## Requirements